KTH/devops-course/contributions/demo/week5/afruz-beatajoh/README.md

 ## Title

-Infrastructure as Code in Jenkins
+Configuration as Code with Jenkins

 ## Names and KTH ID